[wpforms id="406" title="false" description="false"]

 • Moose eat about 35 to 50 lbs. of food a day and can hold up to 100 lbs. in their stomachs

-• They can run to 35 mph and swim up to 10 miles a day
+• They can run to 35 mph and they are great swimmers who can swim up to 10 miles a day

-• Diet consists of leaves and twigs of woody plants
+• Their diet consists of leaves and twigs of woody plants

 • During the winter they will eat Balsam Fir even though they can’t live on that alone